Johnson Meter Compatibility - RT's Radio Home Page

 Amateur Radio > E.F.
 Johnson Restoration

-Here is a Viking Ranger I meter is on the left, and a Valiant I meter is on the right.
+Here is a Viking Ranger I meter on the left, and a Valiant I meter is on the right.
 In this case, the Ranger meter was bad.
 The mounting hardware from the Ranger meter was transferred to the Valiant meter.
 Finally, the Valiant meter needle was trimmed to match the Ranger meter scale and then installed into the original Ranger meter case.

-The finished rebuilt Viking Ranger I meter.
+The rebuilt Viking Ranger I meter using the internals from a Viking Valiant meter.

 Back to content | Back to main menu